hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ### 1. Download the latest binary [MacOS]

-Download the latest service binary for your system by visiting the [GitHub releases](https://github.com/hoprnet/gnosis-vpn-client-system-service/releases) page.
+Download the latest GnosisVPN binary for your system by visiting the [GitHub releases](https://github.com/hoprnet/gnosis-vpn-client-system-service/releases) page.
 Choose the binary that matches your system:

 | System                | Binary                      |